gsrRogers/vibe-tribe-tamu-datathon-heb/README.md

 ## Overview

-This project is a machine learning solution for product search and ranking, developed for the TAMU-25 H-E-B Datathon competition.
-The system helps customers find relevant products by combining traditional keyword-based search with modern AI-powered semantic understanding.
+This project is a hybrid search and ranking system developed for the TAMU-25 H-E-B Datathon competition.
+The system combines traditional information retrieval algorithms (BM25) with pre-trained transformer models (Sentence-BERT) using transfer learning to improve product search relevance through semantic understanding.

+**Technical Approach:**
+- 20% BM25 (statistical keyword matching algorithm)
+- 80% Semantic similarity using pre-trained all-mpnet-base-v2 transformer model
+- No custom model training - leverages transfer learning from existing neural networks

 ### What Does This Do?